2022 West Lothian Council election: Electoral system

 The election used the 9 wards created following the fifth statutory review of electoral arrangements conducted by Local Government Boundary Commission for Scotland in 2016, with 33 councillors elected.
 Each ward elected either three or four councillors, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

 Composition

 There were two by-elections in 2021 which saw each main party field candidates.
-The Livingston South by-election held in March 2021 following the retirement of SNP Cllr Peter Johnston resulted in the SNP retaining the seat.
-Meanwhile in the October 2021 East Livingston and East Calder by-election which was called following the death of Labour Cllr Dave King resulted in a gain for the SNP.
-In the weeks following the by-election Labour Cllr Angela Doran-Timson joined the Conservatives.
+The Livingston South by-election held in March 2021 following the retirement of SNP councillor Peter Johnston resulted in the SNP retaining the seat.
+Meanwhile in the October 2021 East Livingston and East Calder by-election which was called following the death of Labour councillor Dave King resulted in a gain for the SNP.
+In the weeks following the by-election Labour councillor Angela Doran-Timson joined the Conservatives.